Welcome to our ongoing series that asks: How Much Does it Cost to Travel?

 Did you purchase any special souvenirs?

-I bought quite a few nice cigars as gifts since they’re a Cuban speciality, but in hindsight, I wish I only bought a few for those that I knew would actually enjoy them.
-Otherwise it just becomes a symbolic gesture.
+I bought quite a few nice cigars as gifts since they’re a Cuban specialty, but in hindsight, I wish I only bought a few for those that I knew would actually enjoy them.
+Otherwise, it just becomes a symbolic gesture.